-(72) Gross Land Area:
+(73) Gross Land Area:

-- (a) An area which includes the following: - (1) Horizontal lot area in designated use within the property lines, including public and private streets; and, - (2) One-half the area of any abutting alley or street right-of-way. - (b) Gross land area does not include: - (1) Areas not beneficial to the designated use of land because of restrictions on development due to irregular shape, topography, location or character, as determined by the Planning Commission; and - (2) Land area already used predominantly for other use purposes.

-(75) Ground Sign: A sign structure supported by poles, uprights or braces extending from or anchored into the ground but not attached to any part of the building.

-- (74) Group Home: A one household dwelling or duplex in which unrelated individuals or related and unrelated individuals live, where physical assistance and/or supervision is provided by resident and/or nonresident professional support personnel as a continual benefit.
+- (a) An area which includes the following: - (1) Horizontal lot area in designated use within the property lines, including public and private streets; and, - (2) One-half the area of any abutting alley or street right-of-way. - (b) Gross land area does not include: - (1) Areas not beneficial to the designated use of land because of restrictions on development due to irregular shape, topography, location or character, as determined by the Planning Commission; and - (2) Land area already used predominantly for other use purposes. - (74) Gross Leasable Area: The total building area designed for tenant occupancy and exclusive use, including any basements, mezzanines, or upper floors, expressed in square feet and measured from the centerline of joint partitions and from outside wall faces. - (75) Ground Sign: A sign structure supported by poles, uprights or braces extending from or anchored into the ground but not attached to any part of the building. - (76) Group Home: A one household dwelling or duplex in which unrelated individuals or related and unrelated individuals live, where physical assistance and/or supervision is provided by resident and/or nonresident professional support personnel as a continual benefit.
 A group home shall be defined according to its client population, as listed below.
 However, group home will not include a hotel, motel, rooming house, or facility housing juvenile or adult offenders or a facility for treatment of substance abuse problems as defined under Group Living Quarters.
 Group home shall also include state licensed personal care boarding homes and alternative care boarding homes when such homes comply with all other applicable portions of this Ordinance.
 (As amended by 0-88-67, effective date 2/11/89.) - (a) Group home for elderly persons: A group home for persons sixty (60) years of age or older who do not require medical attention associated with a residential health care facility.
-Group homes for elderly must either be licensed by the State Department of Health or Social Services, or approved by Jefferson County as an Adult Foster Care Home. - (b) Group home for developmentally disabled persons: A state licensed group home exclusively for the care of persons with developmental disabilities, as defined and regulated by the State Department of Institutions, Division for Developmental Disabilities. - (c) Group home for mentally ill persons: A state licensed group home exclusively for the care of persons with mental illness, as defined and regulated by either the State Department of Health or Social Services.
+Group homes for elderly must either be licensed by the State Department of Health or Social Services, or approved by Jefferson County as an Adult Foster Care.
+Home. - (b) Group home for developmentally disabled persons: A state licensed group home exclusively for the care of persons with developmental disabilities, as defined and regulated by the State Department of Institutions, Division for Developmental Disabilities. - (c) Group home for mentally ill persons: A state licensed group home exclusively for the care of persons with mental illness, as defined and regulated by either the State Department of Health or Social Services.
+0466Y(21)